ajjahjacob-hub/ajjahsite/README/README.txt

 Confirm direction for project6 page (currently displays other projects but is not yet functional)

 About page:
+The content (images and text) between "Anna Maria Kotua" and "Approach & Values" has an inconsistent amount of side margins.
+Remove/reduce to align with other content.
+Appeary to be margin attached to the <figure> element Ideally a clearer picture of Anna Maria could be used for this page.
+Change "KOTUA" to "Kotua"?

 Contact page:
 Contact details should be consistent between the "contact" section and the inquiry form, 2 different emails are given